kign/c4wa/etc/doc/language.md

 Web Assembly function other than through a return value is through linear memory: to pass a memory address (or index) and have function write data to this address.

 So, there is still a local variable `$a` but now it holds a memory address.
-Any attempt to access it will necessitate memory access.
+Any attempt to access or change it will necessitate memory access.
 Additionally, we need to adjust stack pointer, preserve stack pointer value at function entrance and restore it at all function exit points.